What is Single Client Access Name (SCAN) in Oracle

 How to configure the Single Client Access Name (SCAN)

-The SCAN is configured during the installation of Oracle Grid Infrastructure that is distributed with Oracle Database 11g Release2.
+The SCAN is configured during the installation of Oracle Grid Infrastructure that is distributed with Oracle Database 11g Release 2.
 Oracle Grid Infrastructure is a single Oracle Home that contains Oracle Clusterware and Oracle Automatic Storage Management.
 You must install Oracle Grid Infrastructure first in order to use Oracle RAC 11g Release 2.
-During the interview phase of the Oracle Grid Infrastructure installation, you will be prompted to provide a SCAN name.
+During the installation phase of the Oracle Grid Infrastructure installation, you will be prompted to provide a SCAN name.

 you must ask your network administrator to create a single name that resolves to 3 IP addresses using a round-robin algorithm.
 Three IP addresses are recommended considering load balancing and high availability requirements regardless of the number of servers in the cluster.
 The IP addresses must be on the same subnet as your public network in the cluster.
 The name must be 15 characters or less in length, not including the domain, and must be resolvable without the domain suffix .
 The IPs must not be assigned to a network interface (on the cluster), since Oracle Clusterware will take care of it

 nslookup tech-scan Server: 18.104.22.168 Address: 22.214.171.124#53 Non-authoritative answer: Name: tech-scan.localdomain Address: 126.96.36.199 Name: tech-scan.localdomain Address: 188.8.131.52 Name: tech-scan.localdomain Address: 184.108.40.206